PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-08 11:38:31
+Last updated: 2024-04-08 11:39:04
-Random Quote: I do have an angle, Craig.
-It's an angle called justice. - Saul Goodman
+Random Quote: My only aim is to take many lives.
+The more the better I feel. -